CMU-Graphics/Scotty3D/assignments/A3/T1-camera-rays.md

 Once you have implemented `Camera::sample_ray` and `Rect::sample`, you will have a working camera (see **Raytracing Visualization** section below to confirm that your camera is indeed working).

-We've provided test cases in `tests/test.a3.task1.sampler.rect.cpp` to check whether a sample is valid.
-If you wish to go above and beyond in testing this, you may want to implement a check to see whether the errors resulting from comparing an expected distribution to the distribution from your implementation is not too large (you may find using `Test::total_squared_error` to be useful).

 ### Raytracing Visualization

 Your code can also log the results of ray computations for visualization and debugging.
 To do so, simply call the function `Pathtracer::log_ray` in your `Pathtracer::trace` function.
 Function `Pathtracer::log_ray` takes in 3 arguments: the ray that you want to log, a float that specifies the distance to log that ray up to, and a color for the ray.
 If you don't pass a color, it will default to white.
 We encourage you to make use of this feature for debugging both camera rays and those used for sampling direct & indirect lighting.